Understanding how the World Table works will help you increase your relevance and influence in the community.

 At anytime easily remove your kudo(s) or unflag a comment by clicking the associated icon.

-Your World Table score is determined by a combination of AI/Machine Learning focussed on Sentiment Analysis, your Activity levels, the overall Quality of your contributions, and your Authenticity.
+Your World Table score is determined by a combination of AI/Machine Learning focused on Sentiment Analysis, your Activity levels, the overall Quality of your contributions, and your Authenticity.
 Site owners adjust these dials and set their own tolerance thresholds to best determine which of these things matter most to them and reward their own users accordingly.

 Your Activity is determined by the number of comments you contribute, the responses you get, and the kudos you give and receive.
 In most situations, the more kudos you receive and the more users you receive kudos from, the stronger your Activity Score will be.
 But a high Activity Score alone will not necessarily override the negative impact poor behavior will have on your score (keep reading).